eeashin/devops-demo/README.md

 # Company X web application

-This document describes the workflow, the technologies and other useful information about the application
+This document describes the technologies and commands that are used when developing this application.

-## Workflow

 ## Technologies

+- Node.js
+- Express.js
+- Jest
+- Supertest

 ## Commands

+- npm start (start the application)
+- npm test (test the application)